14Richa/14Richa.github.io/_posts/2023-08-09-mermaid-lib.md

 - Simplicity: Mermaid's intuitive syntax makes it easy for both developers and non-developers to create diagrams without a steep learning curve.

-- Integration: Being a JavaScript library, Mermaid.js integrates seamlessly with Markdown editors, documentation platforms, and version control systems.
+- Integration: Being a JavaScript library, `Mermaid.js` integrates seamlessly with Markdown editors, documentation platforms, and version control systems.

-- Dynamic Diagrams: Mermaid.js allows you to create interactive and animated diagrams, enhancing user experience and engagement.
+- Dynamic Diagrams: `Mermaid.js` allows you to create interactive and animated diagrams, enhancing user experience and engagement.

 ### Real-world Example: Explaining a Project Using Mermaid.js

 Currently, I'm working with the AsyncAPI Initiative.
-When we kicked off the project, my mentor and I set aside specific time to work with Mermaid.js.
-Together, we crafted a flowchart that illustrated the different parts of the project and how they fit together.
-This chart became a handy tool to help us explain the project's ins and outs in a simpler way, right from the beginning.
+When we kicked off the project, my mentor and I set aside specific time to work with `Mermaid.js`.
+Together, we crafted multiple flowcharts that illustrated the different parts of the project and how they fit together.
+These charts became a handy tool to help us explain the project's ins and outs in a simpler way, right from the beginning.

-And now, if you're curious, you can take a look at how I applied Mermaid.js to explain the entire project solution using this [link](https://github.com/asyncapi/community/issues/810).
+And now, if you're curious, you can take a look at how I applied `Mermaid.js` to explain the entire project solution using this [link](https://github.com/asyncapi/community/issues/810).

 ### Conclusion

-Mermaid.js is a powerful and user-friendly JavaScript library  that simplifies the process of creating diagrams.
-By using Mermaid.js, you can easily convey intricate concepts, improve your documentation, and enhance the visual quality of your content.
-Whether you're a developer, technical writer, or blogger, give Mermaid.js a shot and witness how it turns your diagrams into captivating visuals.
+`Mermaid.js` is a powerful and user-friendly JavaScript library  that simplifies the process of creating diagrams.
+By using `Mermaid.js`, you can easily convey intricate concepts, improve your documentation, and enhance the visual quality of your content.
+Whether you're a developer, technical writer, or blogger, give `Mermaid.js` a shot and witness how it turns your diagrams into captivating visuals.